 After an accident, you can recover compensation equal to the cost of the repairs for your motorcycle.
 If the bike is deemed to be a “total loss,” you can recoup the market value of the bike.
 Bike shops can often provide estimates for both of these values.

 Both present and future medical expenses can be claimed in your case, either the bills that result directly from your injuries in the accident (cuts, broken bones, etc.) or long-term costs of care (physical therapy, painkillers, and other medications).

 This can go beyond wages lost from having to take time off work.
 Loss of earning potential from disability, or an inability to do the job you did before the accident, can be claimed in your lawsuit.

 Severe accidents can result in severe mental trauma from dealing with injuries or being unable to participate in activities you once enjoyed.
 These types of damages are calculated in different ways by different attorneys, but for the most part, they’re calculated by looking at how much your quality of life has changed.
 If you’ve experienced a large change to your quality of life, you’ll receive more compensation for these damages.

 Punitive damages are a special case.
 They are monetary damages awarded to defenders in claim cases more as a punishment for conduct to a degree that merits more than just recovering damages caused in the accident.
 A typical example of this is when a crash results from a driver being intoxicated, intentionally disregarding the safety of others on the road.

-The worst case scenario, when a motorcycle accident results in the death of a driver or passenger.
+The worst-case scenario is when a motorcycle accident results in the death of a driver or passenger.
 Compensation can be sought from all negligent parties involved.
 This compensation can be claimed by a relative.
 All of the above damages can be claimed, as well as damages for burial, funerals, and other costs associated with post-life care.